Spiderweb Chocolate Cake with Vanilla Frosting

 This post is sponsored by Challenge Dairy, but all opinions are my own.

-This Spiderweb-topped Chocolate Cake with Vanilla Frosting is awesome for Halloween!
+This Spiderweb-topped Chocolate Cake with Vanilla Frosting is awesome chocolate cake recipe for Halloween!
 The cake alone is actually perfect for any time – super moist and delicious – but the fun decorations are perfect for a spook-tacular Halloween! 🙂

 Can you believe it’s October already?!
 The year is just flying by but I have to admit, I’m kind of pumped.
 Not only does my cookbook release this month, but it’s officially the start of “the holidays”.
 For the next 3 months we’ve got one exciting holiday after another – starting with Halloween!